n8n-io/n8n-docs/docs/integrations/builtin/cluster-nodes/sub-nodes/n8n-nodes-langchain.lmcohere.md

 # Cohere Model

-Use the Cohere Model node to use Cohere Model's models.
+Use the Cohere Model node to use Cohere's models.

 On this page, you'll find the node parameters for the Cohere Model node, and links to more resources.

 /// note | Credentials
 You can find authentication information for this node [here](/integrations/builtin/credentials/cohere/).
 ///

 /// note | Examples and templates
-For usage examples and templates to help you get started, refer to n8n's [LangChain integrations](https://n8n.io/integrations/cohere-model/){:target=_blank .external-link} page.
+For usage examples and templates to help you get started, refer to n8n's [Cohere Model integrations](https://n8n.io/integrations/cohere-model/){:target=_blank .external-link} page.
 ///
-## Node reference

 --8<-- "_snippets/integrations/builtin/cluster-nodes/sub-node-expression-resolution.md"

+## Node Options

+* **Maximum Number of Tokens**: the completion length, in characters.
+* **Sampling Temperature**: controls the randomness of the sampling process.
+A higher temperature creates more diverse sampling, but increases the risk of hallucinations.

 ## Related resources